stargate/stargate/apis/sgv2-docsapi/README.md

 [ERROR]   CollectionsResourceIntegrationTest » Runtime java.lang.reflect.InvocationTargetException
 ```

-there are some things you may try:
+here are some things you should try:

 * Make sure your Docker Engine has enough resources.
 For example following have been observed:
     * Docker Desktop defaults of 2 gigabytes of memory on Mac are not enough: try at least 4